NotNite/RNSModding/README.md

 ## SteelYourself

 Force encounters to be the same one over and over again.
 Create an `encounter.txt` next to the game .exe with the name of the encounter in it (e.g. `enc_rabbit_queen0`).
 Reference `SteelYourself/encounters.txt` for a list of encounters.

+## TextureSwapper

+Swap textures in data.win.
+Create `mods/TextureSwapper/id.png` where `id` is the index in the data.win file (e.g. 24).
+Not heavily tested!